openvinotoolkit/openvino/src/bindings/python/docs/code_examples.md

 >>> :)
 ```

-Note: In nomenclature **bindings** that are created for classes may be called **wrappers**.
-It is often seen statement that:
+Note: **bindings** that are created for classes are sometimes called **wrappers**.
+It is not uncommon to see a statement like:

     MyTensor wraps (around) Tensor class.

-However, in OpenVINO:tm: there is an unwritten distinction (after uploading this file... it is now written:)) between "everyday" warppers and more complex ones.
-Example could be found in `openvino/src/bindings/python/src/pyopenvino/core/infer_request.hpp` where `InferRequest` is actually wrapped inside `InferRequestWrapper`, similar to `Tensor` and `MyTensor` scenario.
-It helps to extend original object capabilities with members and functions that does not necessary belong to C++ API.
-Thus explicitly calling something **wrapper** in the project indicates that binding is probably inheriting or using the composition technique to include original class, later extending it in some way.
+However, in OpenVINO:tm: there is an unwritten distinction between "everyday" wrappers and more complex ones (with this article published... it is now a written one ;) ).
+An example may be found in `openvino/src/bindings/python/src/pyopenvino/core/infer_request.hpp`, where `InferRequest` is actually wrapped inside `InferRequestWrapper`, similarly to the `Tensor` and `MyTensor` scenario.
+It helps to extend original object capabilities with members and functions that do not necessarily belong to the C++ API.
+Thus, explicitly calling something a **wrapper** in the project indicates that binding is probably inheriting or using the composition technique to include the original class, later extending it in some way.

 ##### Overloads of functions
-One of the main advantages of *pybind11* is an ability to resolve overloaded functions.
-Let's assume that previously created function is extended to print any message passed by the user.
+One of the main advantages of *pybind11* is the ability to resolve overloaded functions.
+Let's assume that a previously created function is extended to print any message passed by the user.

 ```cpp
 cls.def("say_hello", [](const MyTensor& self) {